PKkDev/ngx-compack/projects/ngx-compack/README.md

 #### Properties:

+parameters with which there is changed data-picker behavior

 Name | Defult | Description
 ------------ | -------------
 @Input() <br> rangeMode: boolean | false |  select one date or range